This is a Biblical study on Fruit. Click here for a printable Bible Study Guide.

 Branches that do not bear fruit are cut back, so that the plant can grow more fruit.

 There is a harvesting process of collecting the good fruit and there is a pruning process of cutting off the dead branches and vines that do not produce fruit.

 When we maintain good works, live in faith, work out our salvation every day, we can remain fruitful.

-To produce fruit we must be connect to the vine.
+To produce fruit we must be connected to the vine.
 We remain fruitful by remaining connected, joined, attached to Christ Jesus, our vine, our life.

-Jesus Christ is our vine that we attach ourselves to in order to produce good fruit, fruits of righteousness.
-Just like the branch cannot bear fruit by itself, we cannot bear fruits of righteousness without being attached to our vine, Jesus.
+Jesus Christ is our vine that we attach ourselves to in order to produce good fruit, the fruit of righteousness, the fruit of the spirit.
+Just like the branch cannot bear fruit by itself, we cannot bear the fruit of the spirit, the fruit of righteousness without being attached to our vine, Jesus.

-When we separate ourselves from God and the things of God it is impossible for us to bear fruit.
+When we separate ourselves from God and the things of God it is impossible for us to bear fruit for God.

 When we depart from God, get caught up with the cares of this world, instead of remaining in Christ, we become unfruitful.

 Things can block God from our lives, if we let them.
 We must purposefully seek God.
 We must purposefully pursue the things of God.
 We must remain in a relationship with God to remain fruitful.

 Unfruitfulness is caused by our distraction from God and His Word.